 - Course code:

-"I am interested in how animals respond to novel environments – especially those altered by human development.
-My research focuses primarily on the vocal responses of songbirds to the increasing levels of anthropogenic (human caused) noise that overlaps their vocal signals.
-Since these overlapped signals are less detectable, I am investigating mechanisms that species employ to increase the effectiveness of their signals in areas of high noise.
+Dr. Proppe is interested in how animals respond to novel environments – especially those altered by human development.
+His research focuses primarily on the responses of songbirds to the increasing levels of anthropogenic (human caused) noise that overlaps their vocal signals.
+Since these overlapped signals are less detectable, he is investigating mechanisms that species employ to increase the effectiveness of their signals in areas of high noise.
 He is also examining the negative impacts of noise on species diversity and fitness, and searching for potential tools to mitigate these negative effects.

 - Proppe D.S., Avey M.T., Hoeschele M., Moscicki M.K., Farrell T., St. Clair C.C., & Sturdy C.S.
 2012.
 Black-capped chickadees sing at higher pitches with elevated anthropogenic noise, but not with decreasing canopy cover.
 Journal of Avian Biology.
 In Press.